tilt-dev/tilt.build/docs/example_go.md

 Before we try to make this faster, let's measure it.

-In addition to running things in your cluster, Tilt can run commands locally.
-You can direct Tilt to execute existing scripts or arbitrary shell commands on your own machine.

-We want to measure the time from code change to new process.
-To do that, we'll use [`local_resource`](local_resource.html), which lets you locally run scripts, shell code, or servers, and manage them from your sidebar like any other Tilt resource.
+Using [`local_resource`](local_resource.html), you can direct Tilt to execute existing scripts or arbitrary shell commands on your own machine, and manage them from your sidebar like any other Tilt resource.
+We're going to use this functionality to benchmark our deployments.

 First, we add a `local_resource` to our [Tiltfile](https://github.com/windmilleng/tilt-example-go/blob/master/1-measured/Tiltfile)